Are You Budgeting for These 10 Expenses in September?

 September is almost here!
 Say hello to cooler temperatures, colorful leaves, and fall sports leagues for the kids.
 There’s a lot to enjoy--and you’ll enjoy it even more once you’ve budgeted for the costs and opportunities this month.

 Here are 10 expenses to consider for your September budget!

 1. Fall foods.
 There’s no shortage of snacks and dishes with a fall flavor.
 Whether it’s pumpkin muffins, caramel apple cookies, or a yummy coffee concoction, spice up your food budget first.
 Then go all autumn on your eats!

 2. Fall activities.
 You may love picking apples from the orchard, going to your child’s fall festival at school, or taking in a Friday night football game.
-The season for those activities (and others) is here again.
+The season for those activities (and many more) is here again!
 Set aside a little money for them and have a lot of fun.

 9. Family photos.
 You might have relatives who’d love to get some new pictures of your kids and family, or maybe you want to send out a Christmas card photo this year.
-If so, now is a great time to snap those pics!
+If so, now is a great time to take your annual family photos!

 When you give every dollar a name, you can spend your money with control and without guilt.
 And perhaps more importantly, you can afford to make those pumpkin muffins!